 Bucky Wucky does have sponsors, and we may work with companies to provide you with the best content, information, and data on business and personal finance.
 Some links on our site may be affiliate links.
 While our sponsors may pay us, we only work with companies that align with Bucky Wucky’s values.

 Do you need to tap into your home’s equity?
-Perhaps you would like to pay off high balances on your credit cards or some other type of debt.
+Perhaps you would like to pay off all those high balances on your credit cards or some other type of debt.
 Or maybe you would like to tackle a home improvement project but need a cash infusion to get things rolling.

 Using your home’s equity can be a great way to get the cash you need to deal with problems and projects big and small.
 In the past, the primary way to access your home’s equity was through a lender, via a home equity loan or home equity line of credit (HELOC).